ataraxao/drex/Cooperative_Wealth_Agreement.md

 (iii) trade options, futures, swaps, or derivatives;
 (iv) purchase private placements or materially illiquid securities; or
 (v) hold any single non-index security position exceeding **[__]%** of Vehicle Account value at the applicable Valuation Time.
 (d) **Default Portfolio.** If the Parties do not agree on changes, the Vehicle Account remains invested in its then-current holdings, and new contributions shall be invested in **[Default Fund/Ticker]** (or a substantially similar successor as the Independent Administrator reasonably determines if the default becomes unavailable).
+(e) **Guardrail Breach Remedy (Limited to Pool).** If a final arbitration award determines Party A materially breached Section 3.4(c) and such breach materially impaired Vehicle Account value relative to a compliant posture, the arbitrator may order an in-pool true-up or setoff against Party A’s distribution under Section 7.2, limited strictly to assets in the Vehicle Account (and/or Joint Asset proceeds) and without recourse to Party A’s separate property.

 ### 3.5 Withdrawal Controls During Term (Anti-Smash-and-Grab)
 During the Term, neither Party may unilaterally withdraw or transfer assets out of the Vehicle Account.
 Withdrawals, transfers-out, and distribution-related liquidations may be made only upon: